arevolutioner/arevolutioner/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=arevolutioner.arevolutioneri&style=flat-square&color=0088cc)

-I'm a cross-disciplinary software developer and product manager with a background in Media Content Projects, GIS and Ecology.
+I'm a self-taught, cross-disciplinary software developer and product manager with a background in Media Content Projects, GIS and Ecology.
 I'm interested in product and web development

 I'm a co-founder of Egregore Films where I produced and directed feature films, and NatureMediaAB where I created Brand Storytelling projects for clients like Carlsberg, HBO, Toyota and National Geographic.
 I'm also a co-founder of YonuqieFoods - manufacturing delicious healthy food.